LucasWeb2016/TranslationsExtraBundle/README.md

  - Yandex Translate API integrated

 ## Why create this Bundle?
- Honestly, I hate having to change tab when I need to create a new message while I'm programming.
+ Honestly, I hate having to change tab when I need to create a new message while I'm working on a Twig template or a controller.

   The first idea was to create a command that would create new messages in a simple way, but I needed other functions, so I added them.

- I am currently improving the bundle and expanding functionalities, since I have many ideas that can be very useful that I will implement as I have free time!
+  I am currently improving the bundle and expanding functionalities every day.

+ If you found a bug, please [create an issue](https://github.com/LucasWeb2016/TranslationsExtraBundle/issues) !!

   I hope you find it useful!

 # Requeriments
  - Symfony >3.4 (Not tested in previous versions)